smart-data-models/data-models/README.md

 The **FIWARE Foundation** and **TM Forum** are leading a joint collaboration program to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.

 The Reference Architecture and Data Models use the FIWARE NGSI API and TM Forum Open APIs for interoperability and scalability of smart solutions.
-The FIWARE Context Broker technology, implementing the FIWARE NGSI APIs (**NGSIv2 and NGSI-LD**), provides the basis for breaking information silos in organizations aiming at becoming smart.
+The FIWARE Context Broker technology, implementing the FIWARE NGSI APIs (**NGSI v2 and NGSI-LD**), provides the basis for breaking information silos in organizations aiming at becoming smart.
 Actually, it enables  a real-time (or close to real time, i.e., right-time) view and foundation for the development of governance systems at global organization level.
 Examples of such organizations include cities, factories, hospitals, airports, farms, etc.

 Combined with TM Forum Open APIs, data publication platforms can support organizations to realise the potential of real-time (or right-time) open data, easing development of innovative solutions by third parties.
 In addition, organizations can evolve their current data sharing policies towards a vision which, shared with other organizations, brings support to a Data Economy.
 This way, the proposed Reference Architecture is ready to solve the needs of organizations today while future-proofing for tomorrow’s requirements.